The technology, benefits, risks and regulatory measures you need to know about ICOs now

 The benefits of ICOs

 ICOs have the potential to be a powerful force in the development of open-source blockchain technologies.
 ICOs could also prove to be a significant driver for financial access and inclusion by democratizing access to investments.
-ICOs are popular for multiple reasons
+ICOs are popular for multiple reasons.

 For organizations who issue tokens:

 - Positive network effects.
-The ICO model generates positive network effects that can vitalize and strengthen decentralized applications which require numerous users (or operational nodes).
+The ICO model generates positive network effects that can vitalize and strengthen decentralized applications that require numerous users (or operational nodes).
 Decentralized applications often feature significant network effects wherein the user experience for each user improves upon the inclusion of additional users.
-When an organization conducts a public and open ICO for the development of a decentralized application, the process can automatically generate a large user base that can sustain the operation, security, and vitality of the decentralized network.
+When an organization conducts a public and open ICO for the development of a decentralized application, the process can automatically generate a large user base that can sustain the operation, security and vitality of the decentralized network.
 If the users are token holders, they will be invested in the growth and success of the network.

 - Fast and easy fundraising mechanism.
 Anyone can initiate an ICO.
 Customized tokens can be easily generated through a number of platforms, including Ethereum, Stellar, Omni, NXT, Waves, Counterparty, Bitshares and RSK.
 Transaction costs associated with marketing and contribution settlement are significantly lower than traditional fundraising mechanisms.

 - Primarily online marketing.
 Tokens can be marketed over the internet to a large, general audience.
-Potential buyers can learn about the ICO through the organization’s website, online forums, online messaging applications, social media websites, and more.
+Potential buyers can learn about the ICO through the organization’s website, online forums, online messaging applications, social media websites and more.

 - Settlements over the blockchain.
 Confirming contributions and distributing tokens simply requires monitoring and updating the distributed digital ledgers.
-This requires lower effort and resources compared to the traditional fundraising process of accepting checks and wire transfers, sending out standardized contracts, managing contracts, and more.
+This requires lower effort and resources compared to the traditional fundraising process of accepting checks and wire transfers, sending out standardized contracts, managing contracts and more.

 For investors and consumers:

 - Liquidity.
 Popular tokens have liquid markets on cryptocurrency exchanges.
-The most popular tokens could exceed over $100 million in 24 hourvolume.
+The most popular tokens could exceed over $100 million in 24-hour volume.

 - Democratizing investment.
-Venture financing tends to be geographically concentrated in financial hubs like Silicon Valley, New York City, and London.
+Venture financing tends to be geographically concentrated in financial hubs like Silicon Valley, New York City and London.
 The ICO method generally allows anyone in any geography to raise money.
 It also generally permits anyone to contribute.

 The risk of ICOs